 - Goal 1.
-Ensure a welcoming, safe, inclusive and equitable school community. - Goal 2.
+Ensure a welcoming, safe, inclusive, and equitable school community. - Goal 2.
 Reduce the opportunity gap for structurally disadvantaged students. - Goal 3.
 Incorporate the use of culturally relevant and responsive instruction and curriculum. - Goal 4.
-Recruit and retain diverse and culturally competent administrators and staff. - Goal 5.
-Create and Ensure Culturally Responsive and Equity Informed Policies and Practices.
+Recruit and retain diverse and culturally competent administrators and staff.

+Goal 5.
+Create and Ensure Culturally Responsive and Equity Informed Policies and

+Practices

-COVID-19 Pandemic:
+COVID-19 Pandemic

-During the 2019-20 school year the world was greatly impacted by the global pandemic known as Coronovirus (COVID-19.
+During the 2019-20 school year, the world was significantly impacted by the global pandemic known as Coronavirus (COVID-19.
 On March 16, 2020, GCC and most United States schools closed to limit the spread of COVID-19.
-This forced closure caused many schools to ask how the Pandemic will affect students socially, emotionally, and academically.
-The research on childhood trauma offers useful insights to schools because, as a public health crisis, COVID-19 represents a distressing incident.
+This forced closure caused many schools to ask how the Pandemic would affect students socially, emotionally, and academically.
+The research on childhood trauma offers valuable insights to schools because, as a public health crisis, COVID-19 represents a distressing incident.
 Efforts to understand COVID-19's impact remain complicated by continued uncertainty regarding the Pandemic's severity and duration, with the crisis resembling an acute traumatic event initially and perhaps evolving into a chronic traumatic situation (especially for families who encounter financial insecurity and/or homelessness due to unemployment).
-For the 2020-21 school year the GCC and our schools continued to refine our implementation of distance learning and social emotional support for our students and staff.
-As we moved forward into the school year and our eventual return to in person instruction we continued the journey of excellence in supporting our students, staff, and families during these unprecedented times.
-During this time GCC has leverage and will continue to leverage multiple state and federal funds and resources.
-Throughout GCC's history, we always strive to have student needs at the forefront of every fiscal decision.
+For the 2021-22 school year, the GCC and our schools continued to refine our implementation of quality learning and social-emotional support for our students and staff.
+As we move into this school year, the journey of excellence in supporting our students, staff, and families during these unprecedented times remains a top priority.
+During this time, GCC has and will continue to leverage multiple state and federal funds and resources.
+Throughout GCC's history, we have always strived to have student needs at the forefront of every fiscal decision.

-Learning Loss and Recovery:
+Learning Loss & Recovery

 School systems across the United States will require the exploration of research-based supports for student academic recovery from learning lost due to COVID-19 pandemic-related extended school closures.
-Research suggests, schools will need to go beyond typical remediation or enrichment opportunities to recapture the learning.
-During the 2021-22 school year the GCC will implement following components that are derived from best practices and research such as;

-- 1. Determining and addressing immediate needs of students and families. - 2.
-Implementing strategies and practices to address school-wide academic goals that support the continued growth of students. - 3.
-Accelerate Learning - 4.
-Provide social-emotional support for students and staff
+Research suggests schools must go beyond typical remediation or enrichment opportunities to recapture the learning.
+During the 2021-22 school year, the GCC will implement the following components derived from best practices and research such as; 1.
+Determining and addressing the immediate needs of students and families.
+2. Implementing strategies and practices to address school-wide academic goals that support students' continued growth.
+3. Accelerate Learning.
+4. Provide social-emotional support for students and staff.